tomxue/ReSampler/README.md

 ## Synopsis
-Resampler is a basic command-line audio sample rate conversion tool for Windows, which can convert audio file formats with a variety of different bit-depths and audio channel configurations.
+Resampler is a high-performance command-line audio sample rate conversion tool for Windows, which can convert audio file formats with a variety of different bit-depths and audio channel configurations.

 Resampler is intended to produce outstanding quality sound files, keeping aliasing and other unwanted artifacts to a minimum, as the following actual measurement graphs show: